 - Sketches setting, describes action, shows the results

 - The main character faces a moral dilemma, makes a bad decision then suffers the unintended consequences

 - The moral of a parable is not always stated outright but is nevertheless meant to be straightforward and obvious.

 - The parable is like a metaphor in that it uses concrete, perceptible phenomena to illustrate abstract ideas.
 A parable is a metaphor extended to the length of a complete narrative.

-- Parables don’t exist to explore ‘anomalies’.
-They aren’t about unusual people in ordinary circumstances; the main character will stand-in for a fairly common sort of viewpoint that the author is critiquing by writing the story.
+- Parables don’t exist to explore outliers, chosen people and exceptions.
+These stories aren’t about unusual people in ordinary circumstances; the main character will stand in for a fairly common sort of viewpoint that the author is critiquing by writing the story.

 Perhaps the most famous are the Parables of Jesus, found in all the canonical gospels.
 These are the parables which form the foundation and structure of all parables in the West.

 - Parable of the Leaven — about a woman baking bread

 - Parable of the Friend at Night — a man knocks on his neighbour’s door at night

 - Parable of the Good Samaritan — the aftermath of a roadside mugging